Delta E Calculator

 Is my data sent to a server?

-No. All calculation happens in your browser.
+No. The Delta E calculator performs calculations locally in the browser.
 Nothing is transmitted.

 How do I convert hex to LAB?